Country

 Select first some countries to compare, choose the charts you wish to display and customise them.

-The share of 25-34 year-old women with vocational upper secondary or post-secondary non-tertiary education in Finland is one of the highest among countries with available data.
-(33.5 %, rank 5/36 , 2022) Download Indicator
+In Finland, the average age of new entrants in master's programmes is one of the highest among OECD and partner countries with available data.
+(32.7 Years, rank 3/40 , 2022) Download Indicator

 Entrance by field of education and gender